 Monsters and items can be displayed on the map.

-Official clue book solutions can be shown on the map (currently only on EOB 1).
+Official clue book solutions can be shown on the map.

 Backup save game.
 In EOB 1, there's only one save game slot.
 You can use All-Seeing Eye to make backups of the save files.

 Explore whole level.
 You can reveal the whole map.